Anant/Cassandra.Vision/cassandra-analyzer/kibana-dashboard/README.md

 # Kibana Dashboard
 An importable kibana dashboard to use that's compatible with our filebeat setup.
-Built in Kibana 7.8.
+Built in Kibana 7.8 but should be compatible with other versions too, especially 7.x versions.

 ## Description
 This Kibana dashboard provides several standard KQL/Lucene queries ready to go, some timelion charts, log counts etc, so that all the user has to do is import the kibana dashboard config from our repo.

-This will make our log analysis process even faster, helping us deliver analyses to clients in a more timely manner while keeping costs low.
-This also helps make our analysis more consistent, removing likelihood of using improper or misleading queries as well as potentially helping us write reports that have more consistent charts to our clients.
+This will make our log analysis process even faster, helping us deliver analyses in a more timely manner while keeping costs low.
+This also helps make our analysis more consistent, removing likelihood of using improper or misleading queries.

 # Instructions
 ## Setup